mendix/docs/content/best-practices/architecture/performance/testing-tuning.md

 ## 7 Different Strategies for Testing, Tuning & Sizing

-Many strategies can be applied for performance and stability, and not one size fits all.
+Many strategies can be applied for performance and stability, because one size does not fit all.
 For example:

 * A bank may be so focused on stability that it requires performance testing and automated testing for all apps, despite the extra costs
 * One customer may prefer to buy more infrastructure to save on performance testing